tbennun/cudnn-training/README.md

 - based on http://cs231n.github.io/neural-networks-1/ the RElu activation is done after the convolution bias was applied

-- Adam applied  (best result on MNIST dataset: 0.80% classification error on only 10000 iterations (batchsize:128) reached; best result on MNIST dataset 1000 iterations (batchsize 64) classifcation error: 1.58% using a scheduled learning rate)
+- Adam applied  (best result on MNIST dataset: 0.80% classification error on only 10000 iterations (batchsize:128) reached;

+- best result on MNIST dataset 1000 iterations (batchsize 64) classifcation error: 1.51% using Nadam + scheduled learning rate)

 - based on http://cs231n.github.io/neural-networks-3/ Adam is implemented